-Your server has a dual-channel Ultra2 small computer system interface (SCSI) controller.
+Your server has a dual-channel Ultra2 small computer system interface (SCSI) controller on the I/O board.
 This controller supports two independent SCSI channels: one external and one internal.
-Each of these channels supports up to 15 SCSI devices.
-You can use the external LVD SCSI channel connector, on the rear of your server, to connect different types of SCSI devices, such as drives or printers.
+Each channel supports up to 15 SCSI devices.

+You can use the external low voltage differential (LVD) SCSI channel connector, on the rear of your server, to connect different types of SCSI devices, such as drives or printers.
+A SCSI cable connects the internal SCSI channel connector to the hot-swap drive backplane inside the server.